Action Verbs

 • He slept.

-These verbs stand alone and still make sense, as the action doesn’t transfer to anything else.
+These verbs stand alone and still make sense because the action doesn’t transfer to anything else in the sentence.

 • The cat chased the mouse.